brirowe/brirowe.github.io/weekly-updates.md

 **Reflection on the process you used last week, how can you make the process work better?**
 My process stayed the same, one aesthetic task and one functional task each week, and it's still working well, so I'm sticking with it.**

+## Week 11 Update

+**What did you do last week?**
+I finished all the data entry for the minifig information: year, set, theme, subtheme, season, and background type for every photo.
+I considered automating this, but I accessorize the minifigs a lot and sometimes mix parts across sets, so image recognition would struggle to identify which set a figure came from, especially when the same minifig shows up in multiple sets.
+That's something I only know from owning the collection myself.

+Once the data was done, I used it to build the minifig archive page.
+It shows every photo I currently have, and users can filter by any of those categories, with multiple filters applied at once.
+I had fun building this one and think it's a genuinely useful way to browse the collection.

+I also added social media links to the site for cross traffic, fixed a layout issue that left a lot of blank space on the left and right margins, and fixed the map's proportions since it was very wide but not very tall.

+**What do you plan to do this week?**
+Main focus is bringing the same filtering system from the archive page to the map, scaled down to a few filters: theme, background type, and season.
+I also want to add an elevation component, pulled from the coordinate points if possible.

+Beyond that, I want to build out the shop section: linking Depop and Poshmark, adding a landing page for PDF instructions to my mosaic builds, and a section on buying prints and photos.
+I sell those with buildable frames at Bricks and Minifigs in Centennial, Colorado, so this would be a local pickup option with the location and details linked.

+Then if I have time, I want to start the homepage: photos of me and what I actually do, the hiking, how and why I started this hobby, etc. If time's left over, I'll get back to the palette issue.

+**Are there any impediments in your way?**
+Still the general learning curve of everything a website can do visually.
+The other one is the palette issue.
+A classmate gave me feedback I want to try, using a pretrained model to identify the minifigure and pull colors from it specifically.
+Then I also want to clean up the palette page by removing duplicate palettes.
+But time is a restriction right now.

+**Reflection on the process you used last week, how can you make the process work better?**
+Sticking with one aesthetic task and one core task a week.
+Still working well, happy with how things have turned out so far!